We Don't Run

 "We Don't Run" is a song recorded by American rock band Bon Jovi for their 2015 album Burning Bridges.
-It was later included as a bonus track on the deluxe versions of their following album, This House Is Not for Sale.
+It was later included as a bonus track on the deluxe versions of their following album, This House Is Not for Sale but with a new guitar solo.

 Lead singer Jon Bon Jovi dedicated the song to the people of Israel, saying: "This should be the fight song for Tel Aviv."

 Background and release

 On July 20, 2015, "We Don't Run" premiered on both the Brazilian radio station "Radio Rock" and on Republic Records' official website via streaming.
 The song was released simultaneously alongside another single, "Saturday Night Gave Me Sunday Morning", on July 31, 2015.

 The song is a reference to the band's strained 32-year relationship with its former record label, Universal.
 Mercury Records was the label used for the album.
 It has also been suggested that the song lyrics are a reference to Richie Sambora leaving the band in 2013; Burning Bridges is the first album released since his departure.

 "We Don't Run" was included as a bonus track on the special edition versions of the band's following studio album, This House Is Not for Sale.